Cilacap Mission, Java, Indonesia

 Trucking Company – the foundation continues to run the trucking company with a fleet of older trucks (20) used for road building and a fleet of modern trucks (25) used for Haulage of materials, cement etc and the foundation charges a daily rate for the use of these trucks, all profits are used to subsidise the schools.
 There are a team of mechanics who maintain the trucks and all old trucks are used for spare parts on retirement.

 Reforestation of land - the foundation is involved in reforesting land on the island of Nusakambangan which is off the coast of Cilacap.
-This 12,500 hectare island is being reforested under the direction of the foundation in a joint venture with the Department of Justice (the island is home to seven prisons)whereby the foundation manages the flora and fauna on the island through sustainable agriculture / reforestation.
+This 12,500 hectare island is being reforested under the direction of the foundation in a joint venture with the Department of Justice (the island is home to seven prisons) whereby the foundation manages the flora and fauna on the island through sustainable agriculture and reforestation.

 Ad Hoc Programmes – disaster relief programmes have been established as required.
-Java has had numerous natural disasters such as two Tsumami’s (2004 and 2006), earthquakes, landslides.
+Java has had numerous natural disasters such as two Tsunamis (2004 and 2006), earthquakes and landslides.
 The foundation is able to distribute aid quickly as it is on the ground and has the transport means to do so and the local contacts in the villages.

 Student Loan Programme – Academy Maritime Nusantara (AMN)

-The training programme is for three years and encompasses all aspects of maritime training from safety through technical education through to English.
-Once cadets graduate, the AMN places them with reputable shipping companies in Jakarta, Surabaya and Batam (all in Indonesia), by managing the placement of cadets, the AMN ensures cadets are paid as all potential shipping companies are vetted by the AMN.
-The AMN is fully approved by the International Maritime Organisation (“IMO”).
+The training programme is for three years and encompasses all aspects of maritime training from safety through technical education through to English studies.
+Once cadets graduate, the AMN places them with reputable shipping companies in Jakarta, Surabaya and Batam (all in Indonesia).
+By managing the placement of cadets, the AMN ensures cadets are paid as all potential shipping companies are vetted by the AMN.

 Children from well off families are not interested in a life of sea-faring because of the obvious sacrifices and dangers involved.
 The AMN cadet intake is from lower income families throughout Indonesia, not just from the island of Java.
 Given that Indonesia consists of a nation of islands, the government is placing great emphasis on the building up of a modern fleet manned by trained officers of international standards.